notablemind/next/Technical.md

 - view settings - like the "bullets vs lines" thing in the list view, and maybe a "compact vs spacious node size" in whiteboard
 - jupyter plugin

+- export to markdown
+  - I want a bunch of options like
+  - "number of headings to `##` instead of making into lists"
+  - [x] toplevel is paragraphs instead of list items

 # Other stuff